Modern application development

 Building blocks of modern application development

 Cloud-native architecture enables you to act on new ideas more often, respond to changing needs faster, and run resilient and scalable applications more easily.
 By packaging application code and dependencies in containers and deploying them as microservices, you increase architectural portability to deploy applications across environments with little or no modification.
 Changes can be made to individual components with lower risk to the whole application.

 AI-powered user interface and application logic

-Modern application development enables developers of all skill levels to easily add AI capabilities to their apps with prebuilt and customisable AI models for speech, vision, language, and decision-making.
+Modern application development enables developers of all skill levels to easily add AI capabilities to their apps with prebuilt and customizable AI models for speech, vision, language, and decision-making.

 Integration using out-of-the-box connectors and API management

 Modern integrations using out-of-the-box connectors and APIs help you to be more productive, access data easily, and keep your disparate systems up to date in real time.
 Connectors are ready-made integrations that make it easier to connect apps with software as a service, systems, and data anywhere—on-premises or in the cloud.

 Lightweight APIs enable integration with protocols like REST and OAuth.
 They simplify data retrieval and sharing between services without having to use a heavier message bus.
 Tap into APIs that already exist in an enterprise and expose them securely through a gateway with hybrid capabilities to access APIs at the edge, on-premises, or in other clouds.

 Deliver personalized, responsive digital experiences without handling complex database infrastructure and security management.
 Fully managed, cloud-based databases provide limitless scale, low-latency access to rich data, and advanced data protection—all built in, regardless of languages or frameworks.
 Choose the data models, APIs, storage structures, and deployment options that best fit your application patterns.